 You have a shelf full of diet and cookbooks at home collecting dust.
 Each marked off with recipes or underlined from when you were sure this was going to be the time to change what you are doing.

-You’ve joined and quiet every weight management program endorsed a by a celebrity.
-You name it you’ve done it, no carb, cabbage soup, keto, low carb, but nothing seems to work.
+You’ve joined and quiet every weight management program endorsed by a celebrity.
+You name it you’ve done it, no-carb, cabbage soup, keto, low carb, but nothing seems to work.
 The scale has either remained the same or crept up over the years due to failed attempts to lose weight and get your life back.

 Living a life overweight, self-conscious, and what feels out of control is just not fair.

-Everyone deserve to live a healthy and ambitious lifestyle to their choosing.
+Everyone deserves to live a healthy and ambitious lifestyle to their choosing.

 Imagine a healthier relationship with food, not obsessing over what your next meal will be.
 Imagine not feeling conflicted when you go out to eat with friends or family, but having faith and trust in your ability to make a decision that is optimal for you.
 Imagine not fearing food, but enjoying it with confidence knowing you are using it to fuel and nourish your body.